longjianli/longjianli.github.io/_misc/email.md

 - "What materials would be covered in the exam?"
 (Please pay attention to course announcements.)
 - "I don't understand the derivation of such-and-such.
 Please explain."
 (I am happy to explain in person during class or office hours.)
 - "Do you think such-and-such is a good investment?"
 (I have no idea and that's not my problem.)
+- "I missed the class today.
+Could you let me know what you covered?"
+(I expect students to come to class.
+Maybe you can ask a classmate instead.)
 - "Why did I receive B, not A?"
 (I assign letter grades mechanically based on ranking within class, so it just means you didn't do as well as A students.)
 - "Please extend the deadline of such-and-such."
 (It's your choice to take the class, and if you take it please follow the rules.)
 - "I have a schedule conflict with the exam, can I take a make-up?"
 (Please read the syllabus.
 There are no make-up exams.
 Exam exemptions are allowed only for university-approved reasons, which requires documentation.)